IS492-SP26/assignment-3-building-multi-agent-systems-fitz-s/README.md

 ## What this is

 A 9-agent deep-research system for the HCI topic "Agentic UX & AI-driven Prototyping".
-It implements a 4-stage workflow (planning → parallel evidence gathering → bull/bear debate → writing/editing) modeled on [TauricResearch/TradingAgents](https://github.com/TauricResearch/TradingAgents).
+It implements a 4-stage workflow (planning → parallel evidence gathering → bull/bear debate → writing/editing).
 Three researchers run concurrently in Stage 2; Stage 3 runs an Optimist vs. Skeptic debate adjudicated by a Research Manager.
 The output guardrail includes a provenance verifier that cross-checks every `[S\d+]` citation against a registered source registry before the report is delivered.
 A dual-judge evaluation pipeline (StrictRubric + HCI Grad Student persona) computes Spearman inter-judge correlation to triangulate output quality.

 ---